 Hong Kong Wonton Noodle is a noodle shop in the basement of the Plaza Singapura shopping mall.
-According to a Straits Times Soshiok article, this noodle restaurant is opened by Itacho Sushi, a Hong Kong chain with restaurants here.
 The restaurant was opened last year, soon after the famous Mak’s noodle from Hong Kong opened its first outlet at Centrepoint, so comparisons are inevitable.
 You can read our post on Mak’s Noodles here.

 The Hong Kong Wonton Noodle restaurant at Plaza Singapura is done up in the standard noodle shop look with traditional Chinese design elements.
 The positive thing is that the tables are set reasonably far apart so it did not feel congested.
 Here are some pictures of the menu.
 As you can see they serve the usual Hong Kong noodle shop type of food.
 The noodles are the stars here, so it is quite obvious we have to order that.